Ishak Belfodil hits brace as Hoffenheim decimate Schalke 04 | Goal.com

-The Algerian striker opened the goals surge in the 25th minute before Andrej Kramaric added the second to give the Kraichgauer a comfortable first-half lead.
+The Algerian striker opened the scoring in the 25th minute before Andrej Kramaric added the second to give the Kraichgauer a comfortable first-half lead.

 After the restart, Daniel Caligiuri reduced the deficit from the penalty spot but Adam Szalai increased his side’s lead in the 65th minute.

-Nadiem Amiri compounded the woes of the hosts with his 73rd-minute strike before Belfodil wrapped up his brace ten minutes to time to render Guido Burgstaller’s late-minute effort a mere consolation.
+Nadiem Amiri compounded the woes of the hosts with his 73rd-minute strike before Belfodil wrapped up his brace 10 minutes to time to render Guido Burgstaller’s late-minute effort a mere consolation.

 The Algeria striker has now scored 15 goals in 24 league appearances to help Hoffenheim keep their top-six spot in the log.